DGS-Development/openSpeedyFX/README.md

 3. Select "Maven"
 4. Select "openSpeedyFX" as directory of "Working directory"
 5. Enter a name into the "Name" text field (for instance "openSpeedyFX")
-6. Type "javafx:compile javafx:run" into the "Command line" text field
+6. Type "compile javafx:run" into the "Command line" text field
 7. Click on "OK"